Tool List

 └── docs/ # 📚 Additional documentation

-├── PATH_TROUBLESHOOTING.md # - Path troubleshooting
+├── PATH_TROUBLESHOOTING.md # - Path issue troubleshooting

 ├── WSL_PATH_GUIDE.md # - WSL path guide